 During my internship at an architecture firm, I realized just how inefficient architectural plan presentations currently are.
 Clients have to visualize 3D geometrics from several 2D CAD blueprints, relying solely on their untrained estimations when imagining measurements, displeasing them.
 Therefore, I dream to create a software that implements virtual and augmented reality technologies in architecture plan presentations.
 A fully immersive 3D simulation would allow clients to realistically visualize their house, taking into account aspects that could not be interpreted from a 2D blueprint.

-To achieve this dream, I will be determined in pursuing my studies in CMU’s computer science program, particularly enrolling in the newly established interdisciplinary major of human-computer interaction.
+To achieve this dream, I am determined to pursue my studies in CMU’s computer science program, enrolling in the newly established interdisciplinary major of human-computer interaction.
 To meet people with similar interests and conduct research on mixed reality together, I will join the Augmented Perception Lab.
 There, I can marvel on some of the ongoing projects similar to mine, learning skills and methods to apply to my own.
 Furthermore, I could have my project mentored by Prof. David Lindlbauer, the head of the Augmented Perception Lab, where his specialization on VR and AR technologies and research focused on advancing the interactions with the digital world would surely aid the development of my project.

-Furthermore, I believe that it is crucial to build connections with other students.
-Hence, I plan to do so since the start of my freshman year by enthusiastically participating in the Orientation Day of Service to befriend other students while doing good for the community.
-With the help from SPLICE generously provided by CMU, I would get the opportunity to actively participate in more activities like Dr. Martin Luther King, Jr. Day of Service and Pittsburgh Connections to expand my connections and further help society.
+Furthermore, I believe that it is crucial to build connections.
+Hence, I will start my freshman year by participating in the Orientation Day of Service to befriend other students while doing good for the community.
+With the help from SPLICE generously provided by CMU, I would be able to participate in more activities like Dr. Martin Luther King, Jr. Day of Service and Pittsburgh Connections.
 In the future, I would like to establish an organization of my own connecting students across different programs to work together in collaborative projects creating functional products that can be beneficial for society.
 This organization could be a place where students would build friendship, implement their studies, and hone their creativity.

+Notes:

+I think you started off strongly in the introduction by clearly defining your goal.
+The second paragraph also supports your goal and answers the prompt.

+However, in the third paragraph, I feel like it’s drifting further from having a connection to your goal and answering the prompt.
+I think the elements you mention in this para are all valid.
+As a reader though, I would mention how building connections will support your goal and how is that a learning process for you?

+At the end I would also add a concluding sentence to tie your whole essay together.

+All the best!

 Prompt #3